joanpablo/reactive_forms/README.md

 String get name() => this.form.formControl('name').value;
 ```

-But you can alse get the complete *Form* data as follows:
+But you can also get the complete *Form* data as follows:

 ```dart
 final form = FromGroup({